 The carer's assessment is not about how good you are at caring.
 It assesses how much support you need.

-When filling in an assessment, be realistic about your relative's needs.
+When you're filling in an assessment, be realistic about what your relative's needs are.
 Think about the days when their needs are most severe.
-Don't try to be 'brave' and underestimate the amount of support that your relative needs.
-Otherwise, you may end up getting inadequate support.
+Don't feel shy or underestimate the amount of support that your relative needs, otherwise you may end up getting inadequate support.

 As a result of the carer's assessment, someone may be sent to help you with the personal care of your relative, which will enable you to take short breaks from caring.
 You may also receive help with home adaptations and emotional support.